Call reception on 01322 862147

 Implementation

 Religious Education is a core subject at our school and we follow the Understanding Christianity curriculum which is adapted to suit our pupils where necessary.
-The curriculum follows a two yearly cycle for all classes, with the first year focusing on core learning and the second year on deepening understanding.
+The curriculum follows a two-year cycle for all classes, with the first year focusing on core learning and the second year on deepening understanding.

 EYFS: Creation, Incarnation, Salvation In Early Years Foundation Stage, teachers will lay the foundations for RE by following the recommended Early Learning Goals, particularly ‘Personal, Social and Emotional Development’ and ‘Understanding of the World’.